 ACL Surgery Recovery

-Recovery after major knee surgery like ACL reconstruction can take several months, and patients should progress gradually in their recoveries so as to avoid re-injuring their knees.
+ACL reconstruction recovery can take several months, and patients should progress gradually in their recoveries to avoid re-injuring their knees.

-In the days immediately after surgery, the primary goal is to reduce swelling and prevent discomfort.
+The ACL reconstruction recovery timeline begins immediately after surgery, with the primary goal of reducing swelling and preventing discomfort.
 The next few weeks of recovery will focus on regaining motion in the knee joint.
 This involves extending and flexing the knee.
 The next goal is to regain strength.

 After about a month and a half to two months after surgery, patients can begin light jogging, bicycling or swimming.
 Sports that involve side-to-side movements or pivoting, like basketball or football, should not be attempted at this stage of the recovery until a few months later.
 Patients can progress to that stage of recovery by performing exercises designed to simulate those activities.